 A specific quality standard must be at least maintained from one event to the next event and sometimes needs to exceed the quality standard, she maintained.

-She said caterers receive lots of referral business from other people, who have attended a party with a specific caterer or was recommended by word-of-mouth.
+She said caterers receive lots of referral business from other people, who have attended a party with a specific caterer or was recommended by a word-of-mouth.

 Many people do not randomly flip through the Yellow Pages and choose a caterer.

 “Not all caterers operate the same with the same quality level,” she said.

 Every detail at catered events, from quality of food to service efficiency, count in leaving a good impression about the catering company.

 Culinary Concepts received the San Diego’s 2000 Finest Service Award For Group Services presented by the San Diego Convention & Visitors Bureau this year.

 “It’s like being on Broadway for a live and in-person act,” she said.
 “We’re not going to get a second chance to perform.”